rust-lang/reference/src/type-layout.md

 Nominal types without a `repr` attribute have the default representation.
 Informally, this representation is also called the `rust` representation.

-There are very few data layout guarantees made by this representation.
-The only guarantees are:
+The only data layout guarantees made by this representation are those required for soundness.
+They are:

  1. The fields of the struct are properly aligned.
  2. The fields do not overlap.
- 3. The alignment of the struct is not less than the alignment of any of its fields.
+ 3. The minimum alignment of the struct is at least the maximum alignment of its fields.

 Formally, the first guarantee means that the offset of any field in the struct